commercialhaskell/stack/subs/curator/README.md

 * Ability to specify package locations from Git.
 * External, but: stackage-server needs to be updated to support the new snapshot format/location
+* No support for custom configure arguments from `build-constraints.yaml`.
+I'd like to see if we can get rid of them entirely and instead just customize the Docker build image.

 ## Basic workflow